Licensed under a 3-clause BSD style license - see LICENSE.rst

 fluxes = []

-fluxerrs = []
+flux_errs = []

 areas = []

-for aperture in self._circular_apertures:
+for aperture in apertures:

 if aperture is None:

-flux, fluxerr = [0.0], [0.0]
+flux, flux_err = [0.0], [0.0]

 area = 0.0